BlackWasp

 Soundex

-The Soundex algorithm is used to generate a short code based upon the pronunciation of an English word.
-The codes always contain a single letter followed by three numeric digits.
-They can be used to compare two words to determine whether they sound alike.
+The Soundex algorithm generates four-character codes based upon the pronunciation of English words.
+These codes can be used to compare two words to determine whether they sound alike.
 This can be very useful when searching for information in a database or text file, particularly when looking for names that are commonly misspelled.

 The Algorithm